 {\bf Multi-head self-attention.} The convolutional projection layer is followed by a multi-head self-attention mechanism.
 The goal of self-attention is to capture the interaction among all tokens by encoding each entity in terms of the global contextual information.
 Given a sequence of items, the self-attention mechanism estimates the relevance of an item to other items, e.g.~which visual token embeddings are likely to come together in a tensor.
 Basically, the self-attention layer updates each visual token by aggregating global information from the complete input tensor.

-The output $\boldsymbol{Z} \in \mathbb{R}^{n_q \times d_v}$ of the self-attention layer is given by:
+The output $\boldsymbol{U} \in \mathbb{R}^{n_q \times d_v}$ of the self-attention layer is given by:

 where $\boldsymbol{K^{\top}}$ is the transpose of $\boldsymbol{K}$.
-For a given token, the self-attention computes the dot product of the query with all keys, which is then normalized using the softmax operator to get the attention scores.
+For a given token, the self-attention computes the dot products of the query with all keys, which are then normalized using the softmax operator to get the attention scores.
+According to Vaswani et al.~\cite{Vaswani-NIPS-2017}, the magnitudes of the dot products grow proportionally to $d_k$, propelling softmax into regions where it has extremely small gradients.
+To restore the gradient magnitudes, the dot products are scaled with respect to $d_k$.
 Each entity then becomes the weighted sum of all entities in the sequence, where the weights are given by the attention scores.
-At this point, $\boldsymbol{Z}$ is a matrix of $4096 \times 64$ components.
+At this point, $\boldsymbol{U}$ is a matrix of $4096 \times 64$ components.
 Upon reshaping the $4096$-dimensional vectors back into activation maps, we obtain a tensor of $64 \times 64 \times 64$ components.